DinoHub-SubT/dsta_deploy/docs/launch-ugv.md

 If you see any launch that failed to come up, please refer to the ugv's `operations/launch/tmuxp/sim/ugv[1-N].yaml` to see which failed and then relaunch manually.

+### 7. Transfer To Changes (optional)

+The changes, outlined in this tutorial can all be done on the localhost (so you dont need to do these changes on every robot manually).

+Once changed on the localhost, you can then `transfer.to` to transfer the changes from your localhost to the remote:

+        # ugv transfer.to command
+        ./deployer -r azure.ugv1.transfer.to

+If you find the `transfer.to` is too slow or not updating files during a transfer, you can change the the `transfer.to` options in the file:

+        operations/deploy/scenarios/.ugv.env

+You can edit the option: `deploy_rsync_opts`

+- This option tells the deployer to **exclude** files during the transfer.
+You may change the files that get excluded.
+- **Example change:** adding `--exclude=src/.git`, will reduce the time for the transfer, but you wont see any git changes reflected on the remote.

 ### Summary

 You should now be able to control the robot movement using the buttons in the basestation.